spix-dev/vm-setup-scripts/README.md

 ## What This Does

 - Automatically installs git if not already present
-- Clones the entire repository into a `vm-setup-scripts` directory
+- Clones the entire repository and moves all scripts to the current directory
+- Overwrites existing scripts with the latest versions
 - Makes all scripts executable
 - Future-proof: automatically includes any new scripts added to the repository